 What is an Undergraduate Thesis?

-An undergraduate thesis paper (also - a dissertation) is an important piece, like a term paper with double or triple the length.
+An undergraduate thesis paper (also - a dissertation) is an important piece, like a term paper with double or triple the length, but there is no unique dissertation length.
 It’s focused on a narrow aspect of a subject and provides an opportunity to do extensive research and provide valuable results to the academic field.
 Some thesis papers or their parts are even published in scientific journals.

 A university supervisor, a specialist in the area, works with the student on every chapter of a thesis paper to develop the right style, adjust the length, and meet every requirement.